jedavidson/comp6771-notes/README.md

 It's customary to not indent the namespace block itself, but its contents have its own indentation.

-Can be nested, but we prefer top-level namespaces to multi-tier:
+They can be nested, but we prefer top-level namespaces to multi-tier:

 ```cpp
 namespace x {